lewis-benson-401-d49/image-lamda/README.md

   return imageMetadata;
 };
 ```
-Code used in the Lambda
+Code used in the lambda
 select S3 Rekognition tests
-Click the tests, set the name and key inside the nested propertys to make the bucket name and a file you uploaded (if you did not upload one, do this now)
+Click the tests, set the name and key inside the nested properties to make the bucket name and a file you uploaded (if you did not upload one, do this now)

-#### Steps Create a a new Trigger
+#### Steps Create a new Trigger

-inside the newly created Lambda click the New Trigger button
+Inside the newly created lambda, click the New Trigger button

 Select the S3

 Add a suffix for the file type you want to be triggered.

-create the trigger
+Create the trigger

 #### Steps Setup permission

 Highlight Security, Identity, & Compliance -> Click IAM

-click on roles.
+Click on roles.

-You should see the role you created when you made the new Lambda (see the name of the lamda function in the role name)
+You should see the role you created when you made the new lambda (see the name of the lambda function in the role name)

-Check the policy listed, and click attach policys
+Check the policy listed, and click attach policies

-Add the customer managed roles with the long name, and lamda in the name
+Add the customer-managed roles with the long name and lambda in the name

 attach AmazonS3FullAccess by searching S3

-Everything should be ready to accept file uploads, and perform tests at this point.
+Everything should be ready to accept file uploads and perform tests at this point.

 #### Features / Routes